Glaciercowww/PolarAmodal/README.md

-# PolarModal: Enhancing Amodal Segmentation with Dual-Branch Polar Feature Refinement
+# PolarAmodal: Enhancing Amodal Segmentation with Dual-Branch Polar Feature Refinement
 Implementation will be released soon.